Aaron manages all finances at Lighthouse, playing an integral role to the financial and business planning of our organisation.

 Artistic Director and CEO

 Alli leads the artistic and strategic vision and programme for Lighthouse, with a focus on representing an inspiring and challenging range of voices and art forms in art, technology and society.

-Alli has more than 15 years of experience working with leading contemporary artists such as Ryan Gander, Random International and TeamLab.
-Before joining Lighthouse, Alli worked at Futurecity as Head of Arts & Commissioning, producing a programme of temporary and permanent commissions across the globe.
-Most recently, leading the first phase of The Illuminated River by Leo Villereal, a permanent artwork of unprecedented scale, to light central London’s bridges along the River Thames.
+With over 15 years of experience working with leading contemporary artists such as Ryan Gander, Random International and TeamLab.
+Before joining Lighthouse, Alli produced programmes of temporary and permanent commissions across the globe.

 Operations and Events Assistant

 Connor works alongside Emma in assisting the Operations and Events run at Lighthouse.
 Master of multitasking, he helps manage a vast range of events; from organising room hire bookings to setting up and facilitating both commercial and in house events as part of our artistic programme.
 Always happy to help in his front-facing role, you’ll find him meeting and greeting all of our clients and visitors, making sure they have the best experience at Lighthouse.